KyleMardell/freeflow-app/README.md

 ### Django decimal field
 As I wanted to add an hourly rate and an amount of time in hours, I needed to add a field to my models that contains numbers.
 I used the DecimalField, as it also has the option to define max digits and decimal places, which was perfect for an hourly rate and amount of time.
 [Decimal field documentation](https://www.geeksforgeeks.org/decimalfield-django-models/)

+### Code Institute
+Having learned how to create a social media app through Code Institute’s lessons on Django Rest Framework and React, I drew inspiration from the coding methods taught in the course.
+I also referred to the sign-in and sign-up pages from the "Moments App" tutorial, as authentication pages tend to follow a similar structure across many apps.
+This approach allowed me to quickly set up authentication, enabling me to focus on other, more unique features of the app.
+Additionally, I took inspiration from components like user context and more complex hooks, which contributed to the overall user experience.